-Fulham’s productive deadline day dealings continued in January 2014 with the acquisition of Konstantinos Mitroglou from Olympiakos on a four-and-a-half year deal for an undisclosed fee.
+Fulham’s deadline day dealings continued in January 2014 with the acquisition of Konstantinos Mitroglou from Olympiakos on a four-and-a-half year deal for an undisclosed fee.

 The striker moved to Germany at a young age, spending time with MSV Duisburg and Borussia Mönchengladbach before he returned to his homeland with Olympiakos in 2007.